 To add extra flair to your Parisian adventure, plan your trip to coincide with one of these occasional freebies:

 1. La Fête de la Musique.
 This free musical extravaganza allows amateur and professional musicians to put on free concerts and have a ball each year on 21 June.
 This riotous festival bridges the gap from rock to jazz to pop, with everything in between.

 2. Paris Plages.
 The summer months bring about a curious metamorphosis in this most chic of cities, as the Seine dons sand and deck chairs and ice-cream sellers swarm to its banks.
 This is a beach holiday experience made urban, and an essential way to cool off in the sticky Paris summer months.

 3. Free fashion shows.
 It wouldn’t be Paris without a sashay down the catwalk, and France’s finest fashions are free for all to see at the twice-weekly fashion shows (Monday and Friday at 3pm) at Galeries Lafayette; reserve by email or telephone to be sure of a seat.

 4. La Nuit Blanche.
-Once a year, Paris throws open its doors for a nocturnal cultural feast.
+Once a year in October, Paris throws open its doors for a nocturnal cultural feast.
 Visit galleries, stately buildings and even swimming pools for free all night long.